lfn-cnti/bestpractices/GOVERNANCE.md

 ## Independence

-The CNF WG strives to maintain its editorial independence from the companies and organisations that provide its members.
+The CNTI strives to maintain its editorial independence from the companies and organisations that provide its members.
 To this end, this charter sets limits on the involvement any given entity might have in its operation, in order to maintain the integrity of its output as a consensus view of industry technical experts.

 To this end, representation from a single entity for a given role is limited, to avoid undue influence.
 This section determines how companies, organisations and individual interested parties are determined to be independent of each other, and the way in which this affects elections.